amfaller/BU-EC463-MiniProject/log/log.md

 Yuxuan rebuilt the entire app with react-native CLI following the [tutorial](https://reactnative.dev/docs/environment-setup).
 Furthermore, he added [TabNavigation](https://reactnavigation.org/docs/tab-based-navigation), [SplashScreen](https://github.com/zoontek/react-native-bootsplash) and [customizedFont](https://mehrankhandev.medium.com/ultimate-guide-to-use-custom-fonts-in-react-native-77fcdf859cf4) to the android native and re-drew the app icon.

 Yuxuan setup the basic framework for `Search` screen and implemented shapes that will be commonly used in app

+## September 15, 2021

+Yuxuan finished writing customized button, however, he didn't figure out how to pass functions as `props` to the button component.

+Yuxuan built basic framework for search by UPC ID screen and scan QR code screen, the next step is to build a `result` screen to show the returned result from server